gamesbook/pyprototypr/docs/layouts.rst

 -  **Repeat()** - allows an element to be placed multiple times onto a grid
--  **RectangularLocations()** - defines a series of differing x- and y-points with rectangular spacing; the x- and y-values will correspond to the centre of the element being placed.
+-  **RectangularLocations()** - defines a series of differing x- and y-points in a rectangular pattern; these x- and y-values will set the centre of any element being placed on the grid
--  **TriangularLocations()** - defines a series of differing x- and y-points with triangular spacing; the x- and y-values will correspond to the centre of the element being placed.
+-  **TriangularLocations()** - defines a series of differing x- and y-points in a triangular pattern; these x- and y-values will set the centre of any element being placed on the grid

 These Location-types are paired with the **Layout()** command, which links them with the shapes that are to be drawn at their locations.